My man can be ugly but not poor -Maheeda, Nigerian singer

 Wave-making singer Caroline Sam, aka Maheeda is not ready to slow down.
 Orphaned at 14, pregnant at 16, later became a house help to fend for herself and her baby, Maheeda rose above her challenges and mistakes to become one of Nigeria's sought after musician.

-In a recent chat with Daily Sun, the single mother and 'Oko Yan Pia' singer signed under Classic Tunes record label revealed her plans to support Nigerian orphans and be their mouth piece.
+The single mother and 'Oko Yan Pia' singer signed under Classic Tunes record label revealed her plans to support Nigerian orphans and be their mouth piece.
 Excerpts:

 What are you up to lately?